savantcare/emr/docs/GLOSSARY.md

 ### Component Prop (similar to function parameters)

-- psRem: prop of type string called age in component.
+- ppsRem: prop of type string called age in component.
-- pnRem: prop of type number called age in the component
+- ppnRem: prop of type number called age in the component
-- paRem: prop of type array called age in the component
+- ppaRem: prop of type array called age in the component
-- poRem: prop of type object called age in the component
+- ppoRem: prop of type object called age in the component

 ### Component Data (similar to local variables)